 Here are the details of maps for Brentford:

-We have published two versions of this map, showing how the area developed across the years.
+We have published three versions of this map, showing how the area developed across the years.

 The map links up with London Sheets 70 South Ealing to the north, 84 Kew to the east, 96 Isleworth to the south; and with Middlesex Sheet 20.03 Osterley Park to the west.